muthuguna/Flag/README.md

 1. maven clean install on pom.xml in flag-service and run the FlagServiceApplication
 2. maven clean install on pom.xml in mysql-db-service and run the MysqlDbServiceApplication

-This application is being developed with UI (Angular) as well Flag service application can be accessed using the below URL http://localhost:8400/index.html
+This application has been developed with UI (Angular) as well.
+Flag service application can be accessed using the below URL http://localhost:8400/index.html